NasserMughrabi/UtradeU/Readme.md

 # Notes:

 1. To avoid future bugs: In the future, we will probably have to install packages, so make sure to `npm install` both in frontend and backend directories every time you pull the repo.
-This will install the packages that other teammates installed while developing -->
+This will install the packages that other teammates installed while developing.

 2. Don't push irrelivant files/folders: I will create a .gitignore folder for the whole project, you should add your practice folders/files to the gitignore (the most outter one not the ones in frontend or backend).
 This way your folders will not be pushed or shared with us.
-This will keep our repo clean
+This will keep our repo clean.